 Jimmy Garoppolo razzed by 49ers teammates after Warriors dance team greeting

-49ers teammates razz Jimmy G after Warriors dance team says hello originally appeared on NBC Sports Bayarea
+49ers teammates razz Jimmy G after Warriors dance team says hello originally appeared on NBC Sports Boston

 Jimmy Garoppolo met some new fans Monday night at Chase Center.